AntheaBaldacchino/escra/steps.md

 - Created saved_ideas table linked to users with the user_id; stores idea_text.

 4. Generated a visual ERD for a better representation of the relationships.

+5. Ran the laravel app using the php artisan serve to start building the routes